 Managing a holding company as large as Qalaa Holdings necessitates a unique approach to the management of both the holding company and its different subsidiaries.
-Due to the uniqueness of each of the sectors, Qalaa Holdings has always sought a
+Due to the uniqueness of each of the sectors, Qalaa Holdings has always sought a comprehensive management approach that is designed to meet the needs of each subsidiary's nature and operations.
+Our management approach addresses the different components of our operations' impact as summarized in the below table:

 Performance Area Approach Economic Our approach prioritizes efficiency and shared value creation, and thus ensures maximal value creation for both our shareholders and the countries we operate in.
 Society Our corporate foundation continues to guarantee excelling Egyptian students the world class education they deserve.
-In parallel, our core industries' social investment programs support an array of pressing development challenges including education, food security and employability.
+In parallel, our core industries' social invest- ment programs support an array of pressing development challenges including education, food security and employability.
 Labor We realize that our workforce is our core asset.
-Our current processes and procedures ensure the rights of our workforce across core and non-core industries.
+Our current processes and pro- cedures ensure the rights of our workforce across core and non-core industries.
 We are currently working on mainstreaming best practices related to ensuring the health and safety of our employees, and investing in their continuous growth and development.
-Human Rights We have pioneered a commitment to a minimum living wage for all of our employees, and one that goes beyond local regulatory frameworks.
+Human Rights We have pioneered a commitment to a minimum living wage for all of our employ- ees, and one that goes beyond local regulatory frameworks.
 We continue to be committed to ensuring our workers dignified wages, and our zero tolerance policies for child and forced labor.
 Environmental Footprint Core to our mandate is ensuring a sustainable and diversified and thus sustainable energy mix across the markets we operate in.
 We are currently collecting core indicators about our environmental footprint, and will continue to expand our data-collection and monitoring efforts to cover all relevant indicators, monitor and reduce our footprint.
 Product & Client Responsibility We continuously strive to streamline our quality, health and safety procedures with international best practices.
 Best international standards related to product quality and consumer health and safety are currently streamlined across relevant subsidiary companies.